ethereum/guide/transaction_debugger.md

 When transaction details are expanded, you can switch to the debugger view by clicking on the "Debug Transaction" button

 ##Toggling between debug modes and stepping through transactions
 This opens the Solidity debugging mode.
-Switch between Solidity and EVM debugging mode using the toggle button
+Switch between Solidity and EVM debugging mode using the Menu button (Debug -> Show VM code)

- - Step th ough a transaction in solidity debugging mode
+ - Step through a transaction in solidity debugging mode

  - Step through a transaction in EVM debugging mode